MicrosoftDocs/OfficeDocs-SharePoint/migration/spmt-create-task.md

 When creating a migration task you can choose to simply migrate data files from your SharePoint Server document libraries or also modernize your site collection structure during migration.

+>[!Note]
+>When you first launch SPMT, you are prompted for your Microsoft 365 username and password.
+The credentials you provide will be to the migration *destination*.

 1. Start SPMT, and then enter your Microsoft 365 username and password.